daos-stack/daos/doc/admin/troubleshooting.md

 to either update the DAOS Agent or the libdaos.so to the newer version in order to maintain compatibility with each other.

-When DER_HLC_SYNC is received, it means that the sender and receiver clocks are out of sync with each other for more than 1 second.
+When DER_HLC_SYNC is received, it means that sender and receiver HLC timestamps are off by more than epsilon value (1 second by default).
+Maximum epsilon offset can be changed using crt_hlc_epsilon_set(uint64_t epsilon) API.

 In order to correct this situation run OS-supplied clock synchronization service like NTP or manually correct clocks.

 ## Bug Report